10 Dreams Turned Reality at The Ranch

 1. Become a Horseback Rider.

 Notice, we didn’t say, “go horseback riding.”
 The Ranch teaches horsemanship, so you can go from being a greenhorn to a rider during a week’s vacation.
 The Ranch’s equestrian program is a customized, robust experience, with guests deciding how far they want to take their riding skills.
 When English riders arrive at The Ranch, they leave with new skills and appreciation for a different world.

 You can learn how to saddle and care for a horse before your first trail ride.
 In the next several days, you may summit higher terrain and start roping.
 After the better part of a week, you might be comfortable enough in the saddle to learn pole bending or barrel racing in the rodeo arena.
-See a 4-day sample equestrian itinerary for a taste of this adventure.

 No matter the season, horseback riding on our terrain doesn’t disappoint.
 In winter, when we are more restricted to a slower pace and flatter trails, you ride through a peaceful winter wonderland, spotting animal tracks along the way.
 There’s nothing like laying the first hoofprints in new fallen snow.

 In 2015, Top 50 Ranches named us the Best Robust Ranch Experience for just that reason.
 More than a dude ranch, our equestrian experience ensures you have twice-daily adventures, gear, ranch-to-table cuisine, drinks and accommodations included, so there’s more time to spend in Camp Roosevelt rodeo arena learning to be a rider from Montana cowboys and rodeo athletes.
 Our wranglers eat, sleep and breathe the chores and demands of ranch life, in addition to competing in weekly ranch rodeos.
 They delight in showing people the ropes of the entire horsemanship experience, so that you leave devoted to the thrill, athleticism and companionship of life between the ears.